Jenkins

 You can use the toggle button provided below the integration tile to enable or disable it as needed.

-1. Click Save.
-The Jenkins account gets integrated with the build stage.
+Click Save.
+The Jenkins account gets integrated in the build stage.

-2. You can edit the entered values by clicking the three dots provided at the end of each added account.
-Click Edit.
+You can Edit, Delete and View Plugins associated with the Jenkins account by clicking the three dots provided at the end of each added account.

 Troubleshooting: